dib-lab/2021-paper-metapangenomes/manuscript.md

 ## Jaccard containment between reduced alphabet k-mers and k-mers in databases accurately predicts open reading frames in short sequencing reads

 Given that protein k-mers can accurately estimate bacterial and archaeal pangenomes, we next sought to determine whether open reading frames could be accurately predicted directly from short sequencing reads, as this would enable pangenome analysis without assembly.
-We evaluated whether orpheum, a tool recently developed to predict open reading frames in Eukaryotic short reads (CITE), could also perform this task in bacterial and archaeal sequences.
+We evaluated whether orpheum, a tool recently developed to predict open reading frames in Eukaryotic short reads [@doi:10.1101/2021.07.09.450799], could also perform this task in bacterial and archaeal sequences.
-Orpheum predicts open reading frames by comparing reduced alphabet k-mers in six frame translations of short sequencing reads against those in a database (jaccard containment) and assigns an open reading frame as coding if containment exceeds a user-defined threshold (CITE).
+Orpheum predicts open reading frames by comparing reduced alphabet k-mers in six frame translations of short sequencing reads against those in a database (jaccard containment) and assigns an open reading frame as coding if containment exceeds a user-defined threshold [@doi:10.1101/2021.07.09.450799].
 To evaluate orpheum, we constructed a database containing all k-mers in coding domain sequences from genomes in GTDB rs202.
 Using representative genomes from the 23 species above, as well as 20 additional genomes not in the GTDB rs202 database, we simulated short sequencing reads either from coding domain sequences or non-coding sequences and used these reads to test orpheum.